rrobbes/EngineeringOfMobileSystemsV2/17-Expo-2/README.md

 Examples of sensor usages can be found in [this application](https://snack.expo.io/@rrobbes/saymysteps), which access the sensors to showcase a variety of usages (not necessarily useful ones!).
 It also shows that one can define **custom hooks** to use sensors more easily.

 A second example is more useful, as it may help you not suffer from neck pain in the future.
-The

 ## Location